Ferranti F100-L: Plessey purchase

 During the 1980s, Ferranti was very successful and cash-flush.
 Desiring to make more sales into the United States, the company began looking for an established US military supplier they could buy and use as the basis for their own division in the country.
 This process eventually led them to purchase International Signal and Control (ISC) in 1987, and along with it, changing the name of the company to Ferranti International.

-Unfortunately, ISC's major business, unrevealed at the time, was illegal arms sales.
+Unfortunately, ISC's major business, unknown to Ferranti at the time, was illegal arms sales.
 This source of income evaporated with the purchase, leaving them with practically no ongoing business.
 A lengthy court process ensued, and the debt load of the purchase along with the cost of the litigation drove Ferranti into bankruptcy in December 1993.

-As part of the bankruptcy proceedings, the company was broken up, and the semiconductor division was purchased by Plessey.
+As part of the bankruptcy proceedings, Ferranti was broken up and the semiconductor division was purchased by Plessey.
 This was subsequently part of the Siemens Plessey unit after Siemens purchased the company in 1989.
 The line continued to be produced through this period, with the F100/200 itself being produced until at least 1992, and some of the other members until 1995.

 Today

 Used primarily in military systems, few F100 systems remain today.
-Among the few are a display F100-L chip at the Museum of Science and Industry in Manchester, and a small number of cards from a F100 microcomputer at the Centre for Computing History.
+Among the few are a display F100-L chip at the Museum of Science and Industry in Manchester, also there are two types of display F100-L chips and a DATA book at The ICL Computer Museum, and a small number of cards from a F100 microcomputer at the Centre for Computing History.